ariankordi/FFL.js/README.md

 ## Building

-This library depnds on FFL built for Emscripten (in WASM).
+This library depends on FFL built for Emscripten (in WASM).
 This import is called `ffl-emscripten.js`/`.wasm`, here's how to build it.

 0. You will need to make sure [emsdk](https://emscripten.org/docs/tools_reference/emsdk.html) is installed and you can build binaries with Emscripten.
 This is mostly left as an exercise to the reader, but don't forget to activate your emsdk environment before continuing.